 At the discretion of the Editors, a manuscript may be rapidly rejected, without external peer review, if it is deemed uncompetitive or outside the scope of the journal.
 All manuscripts are judged in relation to other submissions currently under consideration.

-Manuscripts that have passed initial screening by the Editors are reviewed by members of the Editorial Board and/or other experts in the field.
+Manuscripts that have passed initial screening by the Editors are reviewed by at least 2 (typically 3) external experts in the field.
 The Editors select reviewers and make the final decision on the manuscript.
-Reviewers remain unknown to the authors.
+Reviewers remain unknown to the authors, but the authors are not anonymized.
 Every manuscript is treated by the Editors and reviewers as privileged information, and they are instructed to exclude themselves from review of any manuscript that may involve a conflict of interest or the appearance of such.

-Rebuttals to rejected manuscripts are strongly discouraged, and requests for resubmission of rejected manuscripts are generally not granted without significant demonstration of errors in the review or decision process.
-The majority of articles are rejected on grounds of insufficient priority or lack of relevance to hematology, not data quality or technical issues.
+Rebuttals to rejection decisions are strongly discouraged, and requests for resubmission of rejected manuscripts are generally not granted without demonstration of significant errors in the review or decision process.
+Most articles are rejected on grounds of insufficient priority or lack of relevance to hematology, not data quality or technical issues.

 Instructions for reviewersOur expert reviewers are instrumental in achieving the high quality and prominence among medical journals that Blood Advances strives for.
 We greatly appreciate your participation in our peer review process and the contribution of your time and expertise.

-Please note that all information regarding a submitted paper should be kept confidential.
+Please note that all information regarding a submitted paper must be kept confidential.

 If the manuscript includes actual data, are the methods employed adequate and appropriate for the questions being addressed?
 Are the conclusions justified given the data presented?If the manuscript does not present original data, but instead provides a review or perspective on a topic, are the content, style, and tone of the manuscript appropriate?
 Are the arguments balanced?
 Will the manuscript stimulate constructive discussion?